 For her campaign, Ocasio-Cortez was endorsed by progressive and civil rights organizations such as Justice Democrats and Black Lives Maters.
-A self-described democratic socialist, Ocasio-Cortez supports progressive policies such as univeral healthcare, full employment, tuition-free public college, ending the privatization of prisons, and tightening gun control laws.
-She also
+She supports progressive policies such as universal healthcare, full employment, tuition-free public college, ending the privatization of prisons and tightening gun control laws.

-On environmental issues, she advocates for the United States to transition by 2035 to an electrical grid running on 100% renewable-energy production and end the use of fossil fuels.
-She also calls for a Green New Deal in the United States, in which the federal government would invest in the construction of large-scale green-infrastructure project.
+On environmental issues, Ocasio-Cortez advocates for the United States to transition by 2035 to an electrical grid running on renewable energy.
+She is also a champion for the Green New Deal, in which the federal government would invest in the construction of a large scale, green-focused, infrastructure project.

 Ocasio-Cortez also campaigns vigorously for the rights of Puerto Ricans, a territory of the United States, whose citizens face untold hardship in the wake of Hurricane Maria.